*Guaranteed, But Not How You’re Thinking

 “In reality, every product you are given to sell is actually two products.
 One of them is the physical product … the other is the functional product — the product in action — the series of benefits that your product performs for your consumer, and on the basis of which he buys your product.”

-In fact, we can get even more pointed than Schwartz by adding a third dimension, identity:
+We can get even more pointed than Schwartz by adding a third dimension, identity:

 For instance, our in-house brand Slick Products sells cleaner for your off-road vehicles.
 Initially, Slick’s main competitor wasn’t a different dirt bike cleaner.